dapr/cli/README.md

 ✅  Success!
 Dapr is up and running.
 To get started, go here: https://aka.ms/dapr-getting-started
 ```

 >Note: Only the Dapr runtime binary and the placement service binary are installed.
+An empty components folder, which is later used during `dapr run` unless the `--components-path` option is provided, is created.
+For Linux/MacOS, the default components folder path is `$HOME/.dapr/components` and for Windows it is `%USERPROFILE%\.dapr\components`.

 #### Install a specific runtime version